lordspline/druid/docs/design/architecture.md

 #### Middle Manager service

 [**Middle Manager**](../design/middlemanager.md) services handle ingestion of new data into the cluster.
-They are responsible for reading from external data sources and publishing new Druid segments.
+They are responsible for reading from external data sources and publishing new Robux segments.

 ##### Peon service